ThalesGroup/besec/SECURITY.md

 ## Security related configuration

-TODO Settings users should consider that would impact the security posture of deploying this project, such as HTTPS, authorization and many others.
+Authentication is managed by an external identity provider.
+You may wish to run this app within your private network / VPN, or behind a service such as Google Identity Proxy.

-## Known security gaps & future enhancements
+Take care about white-listing an Identity Provider: this means that all users who have an account with this identity provider will have access to your instance.
+It is only suitable if the scope of the IdP and the target users of the app align.

-There is no authorization policy: all users can perform all actions.
+Once a user is authorized to use the app, there is no further access control: all users can perform all actions.
 If you need to limit which users can modify particular projects, PRs are welcome!
-Note that all admin tasks are via the CLI - we do not intend to implement admin functionality in the web app.
+Note that all admin tasks are via the CLI, we will not accept contributions that add admin functionality to the web app.